 Because a support person provides comfort, encouragement and assistance to help you through the labor process, considering your personal relationships as they relate to this role will help you find your fit.
 When considering family members, friends, spouses and professionals, each will offer different emotional and experiential benefits, so be sure to evaluate their capability and approach to emotional support.

-- Your Partner: While in decades past, partners used to be exiled to the waiting room, they can now be your best advocate and consistent bedside support.
-If a partner is part of the picture, they may be your first choice!
+- Your Partner: While partners may have been exiled to the waiting room in decades past, they can now be your best advocate and consistent bedside support.
+If a partner is part of the picture, they are a logical first choice.

 - Your Family: Parents and other relatives are similarly vested in your best interests.
 As long as you don’t have a relationship filled with tension, family can prove powerful and encouraging support.
 Keep in mind that while some birthing people enjoy the support of a large, close-knit family during labor, others prefer a more intimate birth setting with just the primary support person and may choose to wait until after the baby is born to invite friends and family into the experience.